iotaledger/iota-java/.github/ISSUE_TEMPLATE/bug_report.md

 Which version of the library are you running?

+- Version:

 ## IOTA network

-Which node are you connected to and which IOTA network is it in.
+Which node are you connected to and which IOTA network is it in?

+- Node URL:
+- Network:

 ## Hardware specification

 What hardware are you using?

+- Operating system:
+- RAM:
+- Number of cores:
+- Device type:

 ## Steps To reproduce the bug